jcs/mailstation-tools/README.md

 its progress as it reads the transmitted data and saves it to `dataflash.bin`.
 You may want to run it twice and compare checksums of the two resulting files.

+### `memdump.asm`

+Mem Dump is used to read the contents of the current 64Kb of memory.
+It does not read additional pages of memory but shows the current layout of code page 0, the slot `0x4000` and `0x8000` devices, and page 0 of RAM.

+You need to type the hex values of `z80/memdump.bin` into one of the application slots as detailed above.

+Run `obj/recvdump -mem` to wait for the memory dump to begin.

+Then run the new Mem Dump app on the Mailstation and `recvdump` should show its progress as it reads the transmitted data and saves it to `mem.bin`.

 ### Extracting programs from `dataflash` dumps

 While most of the core functionality of the Mailstation lives on the codeflash